 To enter the park, you will need to buy a permit which you can do at the visitor centre counter as soon as you arrive.

-For Indian Nationals the permits are 125 rupees but Foreign Nationals pay more 420 rupees per head.
-If you want to take pictures with a camera its an extra 45 rupees.
+For Indian Nationals the permits are 125 rupees but Foreign Nationals pay 420 rupees per head.
+If you want to take pictures with a camera it’s an extra 45 rupees.
 The only benefit of paying more as a foreigner is you get to skip the queues.

-If you want to save more time, I would highly recommend asking your guest house to buy your ticket in advance.
-That way you can skip some of the line before you’ve even got there.
+If you want to save more time, I would highly recommend asking your guesthouse to buy your ticket in advance.
+That way you can skip some of the lines before you’ve even got there.

 Unfortunately, you can’t do this online (don’t trust websites that offer!), It will just come with a small 50 rupees reservation fee.

 I did hear a rumour that you can pay for a VIP service that lets you skip the lines too, but nothing official on the website about it.
 It could just be guards asking for tips lol.